 What Does Contractor Insurance Cover?

-If a contractor isn't insured and something goes wrong on the job, you could be left footing the bill.
+If a contractor isn't insured and something goes wrong on the job, the property owner is usually the one left footing the bill.

-That's why hiring a contractor who is properly insured is so important.
+That's why hiring the right demolition contractor who is properly insured is so important.

 what does contractor insurance cover